Goal tracking methods compared: how to pick the one that fits

 How does the Method-Goal Fit Test match your approach?

-The Method-Goal Fit Test is a three-question decision framework that matches goal tracking methods to goal type, volume, and review frequency, ensuring the tracking system fits real constraints rather than ideal ones.
+The Method-Goal Fit Test (a decision framework developed for this guide) uses three questions asked in order to match goal tracking methods to goal type, volume, and review frequency, ensuring the tracking system fits real constraints rather than ideal ones.

 Three questions, asked in order, that point you toward the right tracking method for each goal.
 These accountability frameworks help you match the method to the goal rather than the other way around.